 An employee must meet age and minimum service requirements and have been enrolled in SFHSS health benefits at some time during active employment to be eligible for retiree health coverage.
-SFHSS calculates service.
-Service requirements vary.
+SFHSS calculates service (service requirements may vary).

-Members eligible for Medicare at the time of their retirement must also provide proof of Medicare enrollment.
-Medicare applications take three to four months to process by Social Security, so plan ahead before your 65th birthday.
-If you fail to meet required deadlines, you must wait until the next Open Enrollment period, which takes place each year during the month of October.
+Members eligible for Medicare must provide proof of Medicare enrollment.
+Medicare applications take three to four months to process by Social Security, so apply in advance of your 65th birthday.
+If you do not meet the required deadlines, you must wait until the next Open Enrollment period, which takes in October.

 New retiree coverage will take effect on the first day of the month following the retirement effective date.

-Depending on your retirement date, there can be a gap between when employee coverage ends and retiree coverage begins.
-Setting a retirement date at the end of the month will help avoid a coverage gap.
+Depending on your retirement date, there may be a gap between when your employee coverage ends and your retiree coverage begins.
+Setting your retirement date at the end of the month will help avoid a coverage gap.